 I am looking to network right now.
 Can I still do that?
-Is it awkward to request informational interviews at this time?

 Yes, it’s absolutely appropriate to network during this time, but there are a few things to keep in mind.
 Everyone has been affected by the current crisis, and it’s important to remember that the people you reach out to are also adjusting to the “new normal.”

 While some people may be eager to connect, others may be feeling overwhelmed by shifts in their lives and possibly careers.
 Thus, it’s important to manage your own expectations as well as express empathy, understanding, and patience.
 In your initial outreach, it’s particularly important to first connect on a human level before asking to connect.